growingpenguin/RyooGyeongbin_portfolio/README.md

 > I have worked as an undergraduate research assistant at the Marine Hydrodynamics AI Lab and the [Mobility Service Research Lab](https://kim415.github.io/) <br/>
 > Presenting my work as an author at both domestic and international conferences has honed my skills in deep learning development. <br/>
 > As a student researcher💡, I gained hands-on experience in AI algorithm development <br/>
-Creating executable (.exe) AI services, and contributing to business planning through various corporate projects. <br/>
+1. Creating executable (.exe) AI services <br/>
+2. Contributed to business planning through various corporate projects <br/>
 > For confidentiality🔒 reasons, only a summary of my roles in corporate projects is provided, while highlights from my club activities are documented in code and video format <br/>
 > You can find more detailed information <a href="https://growingpenguin.github.io/"> </a> about me here! <br/>